Danielle de Niese

 Danielle de Niese (born 11 April 1979) is an Australian-American lyric soprano.
-After success as a young child in singing competitions in Australia, she moved to the United States where she developed an operatic career.
-From 2005 she came to widespread public attention with her performances as Cleopatra in Giulio Cesare at Glyndebourne, England.
+After success as a young child in singing competitions in Australia, she moved to the United States where she developed her operatic career.
+From 2005 she came to widespread public attention with her performances as Cleopatra in Giulio Cesare at Glyndebourne Festival Opera in the United Kingdom.

 Early life

 De Niese was born in Melbourne, Victoria, Australia, after her parents, Chris and Beverly, had migrated from Sri Lanka to Australia as teenagers.
 She is a Sri Lankan Burgher with some Dutch and Scottish heritage.
 In 1988, at the age of nine, she became the youngest winner of the Australian TV talent competition, Young Talent Time.
 In the competition, she was singing a Whitney Houston medley, for which the prize was A$ 5,000 and a Yamaha baby grand piano, which she still owns.

 In 1990, her family moved to Los Angeles, where she became a regular guest host of the TV programme L.A.
 Kids for which she won an Emmy Award at the age of 16.